Emily-Rose-K/flower-farm/README.md

 - grow (mvp)
   - growing removes seeds and saplings(stretch) from the canvas and replaces them with saplings(stretch) and flowers respectively. each has an interval that determines when they grow.
 - produce (mvp)
-  -  only watered flowers can produce. when produce happens, the sparkle counter goes up depending on the watered flowers production rate. for mvp, the production rate is the same for all flowers.
+  -  only flowers can produce. when produce happens, the farmer can harvest a sparkle.
 ### Adjectives
 and how does that make you feel?
 - delightful